 In many gyms, wiping down equipment has become a ritual enforced by coaches and the disapproving stares of fellow members.
 In some cases, however, wiping down equipment has taken the place of more effective measures like masking, distancing, capacity restrictions, and air filtration.

-While some of this sanitization may be irrelevant and performative, wiping surfaces down is another marginal way to reduce the likelihood of someone getting sick.
+While some of this sanitization may be irrelevant and performative, wiping the surface of a treadmill, rack, weight plate or other equipment in the gym is a marginal way to reduce the likelihood of someone getting sick.
 When wiping surfaces, it is best to focus on areas that people are making direct contact with for extended periods of time, like barbells and dumbbell handles.
 And, while fomite transmission may be less of a concern with COVID-19, the increased sanitization will probably help with influenza risk.
 (12)

 There are many options for complicated cleaning solutions and hardware.
 In terms of lower cost solutions, alcohol has been shown to kill the SARS-CoV-2 virus, and — despite some shortages early in the pandemic—seems to be widely available again.
 (13)